tapirdata/generator-webpack-versatile/README.md

 Use [browersify](http://http://browserify.org/) to write client code in [CommonJS](http://en.wikipedia.org/wiki/CommonJS)-format.
 (That's the same, that is used for server-code.)

+Use [browersync](http://www.browsersync.io/) for fast live testing on multiple devices.

 Use [gulp](http://gulpjs.com/) for all task automation.

 Use [jade](http://jade-lang.com/) for server and client templating.